Welcome to Sports & Societies at Fitz!

 Cambridge World Cinema Society (CWCS)

 We’re a university-wide society however we are based at Fitz with all of our screenings being shown within the college.
 We show a film every week of term time, usually on Wednesdays at 7:30 pm.
 We aim to screen a diverse range of films made by directors from a variety of countries, cultures and backgrounds.
 We also host special film seasons, including our “queer turn-of-the-century” showcase we screened during LGBT history month last year, and our upcoming “indigenous cinema” showcase which will be screening at the end of Michaelmas term.
 See below details of our mailing list and social media as well as a link for you to chat with us during the societies fair.
 Through any of these you can find out what we’ll be screening over the next few weeks (our first screening is planned for this Wednesday).
-We will also publicise details on our social distancing and COVID-19 safety measures.

 - Mailing List = firstname.lastname@example.org